-It is supplied set for group H natural gas.
+This appliance is supplied set for group H natural gas (G20 natural gas at 20 millibar).
 A conversion kit from NG to LP is available for the cooker.

-INSTALLER: Please leave these instructions with the User.
+INSTALLER: Please leave these instructions with the user.

 DATA BADGE LOCATION: Cooker back, serial number repeater badge below oven door opening.